 For more detailed help on how to use BattleScribe and how to create and share your own data files, read on...

 This help documentation is very much a quick tour of the features of BattleScribe's editors.
 It is not entirely complete and we will be improving these pages as time goes on.
 If you wish to create game systems and catalogues, it is worthwhile looking at the ones included with BattleScribe for reference.
-If you have any questions or problems, let us know via the feedback page or forum.
+If you have any questions or problems, let us know via the feedback page or subreddit.

 Before you can create a roster for an army, you need to have the appropriate data files: a game system file (.gst) for the particular wargame you're playing, and a catalogue (.cat) data file for the army you wish to create a roster for.
 Searching for "BattleScribe data files" can really help you find the files you need.